Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 });
 ```

 This was called external modules in TypeScript.

+### Internal module and namespace

 TypeScript also has a `module` keyword and a `namespace` keyword <https://www.typescriptlang.org/docs/handbook/namespaces-and-modules.html#pitfalls-of-namespaces-and-modules>.
 They were called internal modules:

 ```ts
 module Counter {